Shopify/hydrogen-demo-store/README.md

 Future work
 We're working on some other features for making development here a lot easier, which are included, but not limited to:

+Google Mobile Ads SDK for Android
+Build status

+The Google Mobile Ads SDK is the latest generation in Google mobile advertising, featuring refined ad formats and streamlined APIs for access to mobile ad networks and advertising solutions.
+The SDK enables mobile app developers to maximize their monetization in native mobile apps.

+This repository contains open source examples and developer resources for both the Google AdMob and Google Ad Manager components of the Google Mobile Ads SDK.

+Google Mobile Ads SDK Developers forum
+To report SDK feature requests, bugs, and crashes or to browse SDK-related discussions, please use our Google Mobile Ads SDK Developers forum.
+The forum provides the latest SDK announcements and updates as well as technical SDK support for our Android developers.

+Documentation
+Check out our developers site for documentation on using the Mobile Ads SDK.

+three.js

+AdMob
+App Open: Java, Kotlin
+Banner: Java, Kotlin
+Interstitial: Java, Kotlin
+Rewarded Interstitial: Java, Kotlin
+Rewarded Video: Java, Kotlin
+Native Advanced: Java, Kotlin
+Advanced
+API Demo: Java, Kotlin - Provides additional examples for both AdMob and Ad Manager to help improve your mobile app integration of the Google Mobile Ads SDK.
+Inline Adaptive Banner RecyclerView: Java - Provides an example for displaying ads from AdMob inline adaptive banner ads in a RecyclerView widget.
+Ad Manager
+App Open: Java, Kotlin
+Banner: Java, Kotlin
+Interstitial: Java, Kotlin
+Rewarded Interstitial: Java, Kotlin
+Rewarded Video: Java, Kotlin
+Native Ads: Java, Kotlin
+Downloads
+Please check out our releases for the latest downloads of our example apps.

+GitHub issue tracker
+To file bugs, make feature requests, or suggest improvements for the Android example apps, please use GitHub's issue tracker.

+For SDK support issues, please use the Google Mobile Ads SDK Developers forum.

+License
+Apache 2.0 License
 Our own testnet + faucet
 LSP support for solidity
 Integration with hardhat for "local" (in-repl) testing